 Peter Ballerstedt, PhD

-He currently works for Barenbrug USA, a grass seed company.
 His study of human nutrition is fueled by his personal experience.
 He is an advocate for ruminant animal agriculture and its products, speaking to audiences in several countries about the role of ruminants in humanity’s past, present and future.
 He strives to build bridges between his agricultural tribe and his low-carb/keto/carnivore tribes.
-Peter blogs and posts to facebook at “Grass Based Health” and on Twitter and Instagram at @GrassBased.
-Peter and Nancy live in western Oregon with their two dogs Conor and Noni.
+Peter blogs and posts to Facebook at “Grass Based Health” and on Twitter and Instagram at @GrassBased.
+Peter and Nancy live in western Oregon with their three dogs Conor Noni and Iris.

 Peter Ballerstedt, PhD